 Among the other attractions at Łazienki Park are an amphitheatre, Botanical Garden and countless lakes, museums, palaces and monuments.
 There are also free Fryderyk Chopin concerts every Sunday in the summertime!
 However, my favourite thing to do in Łazienki Park is just to wander around and enjoy the sunshine, sipping a homemade lemonade from one of the cafes and befriending the peacocks and other unusual birds that walk freely around the park.

 Like much of Poland, Warsaw has a long and tragic history, and while it is easy to bemoan the fact that Warsaw isn’t as pretty as other Polish cities, it is important to glean an understanding of why.
-By attending a walking tour and visiting the POLIN Museum of the History of the Polish Jews (which is free to enter on Thursdays), as well as the Warsaw Uprising Museum, I was able to better understand and appreciate why Warsaw is the way it is today.
+By attending a free walking tour and visiting the POLIN Museum of the History of the Polish Jews (which is free to enter on Thursdays), as well as the Warsaw Uprising Museum, I was able to better understand and appreciate why Warsaw is the way it is today.

 In 1944, resistance forces in Warsaw decided to rise up against the Germans.
 This uprising largely failed, and the Nazis decided to punish the people of Warsaw by making an example of their city and obliterating it.
 They flattened more than 85% of the city (which is shown in a harrowing short film in the Warsaw Uprising Museum) and the city’s population went from 2 million to 1000 because people simply had nowhere to live and were forced to leave.

-Everything in Warsaw had to be rebuilt from scratch, and this is the reason why Warsaw’s ‘old town’ is actually more of a ‘new town.’
+Everything in Warsaw had to be rebuilt from scratch, and this is the reason why Warsaw Old Town is actually more of a ‘new town.’
 When you understand all of this, you begin to see Warsaw not as lacking, but as prospering, a city of strength and resilience.

 However, despite Warsaw being a miserable city in the wintertime, come summer it transforms into a completely different city, and if you’re wondering what to do in Warsaw when it’s sunny then look no further than the Vistula River Beach.
 The Vistula River Beach is my favourite place in all of Warsaw to spend a lazy summer afternoon.
 On one side, there are huge stone steps with ‘beach bars’ serving up tropical house music and fruity cocktails, while on the other, there is a huge city beach next to Poniatowski Bridge with BBQs right there in the sand – you just have to bring your own coal and kiełbasa!
-This is also the only place in Warsaw where it’s legal to drink in a public place, so get stocked up on Somersby and get yourself down there to watch the sunset!
+This is also the only place in Warsaw where it’s legal to drink in a public place, so get stocked up on Somersby and get yourself down there to watch the sunset – the atmosphere is amazing!

 For an actual beach club, then look no further than La Playa.
 La Playa has deck chairs, volleyball nets (with volleyball, badminton and boules equipment available for free) and a decking area that doubles as a dance floor!
 At La Playa, you will truly forget that you’re in Poland’s capital city, rather feeling like you are in an exclusive beach club in Ibiza (I think – not that I would know anything about beach clubs in Ibiza!).